Finding support for the cost of living crisis

-The coronavirus pandemic has turned everyone’s lives upside down, with many people being furloughed, or losing their jobs.
-With rent and bills to pay, this can make managing your money stressful, but we’re here to help.
-Throughout this page you’ll find articles, tips, support and information on how to manage your money now and in the future.
+The cost of living crisis is affecting many people’s lives right now, with some cutting back on non-essential costs, and others worrying about how to pay their rent or afford food.
+This can make managing your money stressful, but we’re here to help.
+Throughout this page you’ll find articles, tips, support and information on how to manage your money now and in the future and how to look after your mental health at the same time.

 Take an online money management course

 Sign up to our e-learning course and build your confidence in managing your money.
-Created in partnership with MyBnk, this course will help you feel more in control of your finances and teach you about the different types of support that are available if you’re struggling with money.
+This course will help you feel more in control of your finances and teach you about the different types of support that are available if you’re struggling with money.

 What is our community saying